yoelbassin/Websocket-Rooms/README.md

 <!-- ![PyPI - Downloads](https://img.shields.io/pypi/dm/PACKAGE) -->
 # Websocket Rooms: `websocket_rooms`

-A python library for creating WebSocket rooms, for message sharing or data distribution to multiple connections.
+A python library for managing and creating WebSocket rooms, for message sharing or data distribution between multiple connections.

+## Installation
+Use `pip install websocket-rooms` to install this package.

+## About
 This library was created after building several real-time web apps and implementing the same mechanism to broadcast real-time messages between clients listening for the same real-time telemetries.
 The library simplifies the solution for this issue and proposes a simpler way to handle multiple WebSocket clients that act the same way.

-## Basic use:
+## Basic usage example:
 Let's create a chatroom where everyone can post their messages:
 ```python
 from websocket_rooms import Room